btnguyenPersonal/classnotesS2021/coms472/problemSet5.md

 ???

 3. Write down the full resolution rule for sentences in implicative normal form.

+wtf is implicative normal form?????? do I have to know for test?

 ## 7.21 (3+4+3+3 = 13 pts)
 A propositional 2-CNF expression is a conjunction of clauses, each containing exactly 2 literals, e.g.,